project-feynman/v2/README.md

 # Feynman Project
-Despite the advent of digital learning, there just aren't enough high quality academic resources on the internet.
-Feynman is a platform where elegant explanations are created constantly.
+Despite the advent of digital learning, most academic resources are neither visual nor intuitive.

+The Feynman Project lets large volumes of elegant explanations to be created constantly.

 ## Table of contents:
   - [How Feynman works](./doc/harness_potential.md)